paul-doughty/poc_ga/README.md

 ### `npm start`

-Runs the app in the development mode.<br>
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Deployment

 To adjust the deployment diractory simple access the 'package.json' and alter the homepage property:
 `./approot/a_component_library/sample_app`.